Australian Institute of Health and Welfare (2021) Alcohol, tobacco & other drugs in Australia., AIHW, Australian Government, accessed 28 January 2022

 The Australian Institute of Health and Welfare (AIHW) and the National Drug and Alcohol Research Centre (NDARC) routinely publish findings from the National Hospital Morbidity Database (NHMD), including drug-related hospitalisations.
 Methodological differences in the analyses mean that NDARC reports a lower number of drug-related hospitalisations than the AIHW.

 Overdose and misuse of alcohol and other drugs (AOD) are public health concerns that affect the community on many levels.
 Surveillance and monitoring of AOD overdose and misuse can help to form an evidence base in relation to trends and emerging patterns of harms (Moayeri et al. 2020).

-Data from the Illicit Drug Reporting System (IDRS) and Ecstasy and Related Drugs Reporting System (EDRS) show rates of self-reported overdose among people who regularly use stimulant drugs (EDRS) and who regularly inject drugs (IDRS).
-In 2020:
+Data from the Illicit Drug Reporting System (IDRS) and the Ecstasy and Related Drugs Reporting System (EDRS) show rates of self-reported overdose among people who regularly use stimulant drugs (EDRS) and who regularly inject drugs (IDRS).
+In 2021:

 For related content on ambulance attendances, see also:

 Data on alcohol and other drug-related ambulance attendances are sourced from the National Ambulance Surveillance System for Alcohol and Other Drug Misuse and Overdose.
 Data for 2020 are currently available for New South Wales, Victoria, Queensland, Tasmania and the Australian Capital Territory.
 Data are reported for 4 snapshot months per year, specifically March, June, September and December.
 Please see the data quality statement for further information.